 Hybrid Names

-Hybrid names are the combination of two or more than two words to create a unique and memorable name.
-Such kinds of names are highly effective for attracting customers interested in innovations.
+Hybrid names are the combination of two or more words to create a unique and memorable name.
+Such names are highly effective at attracting customers interested in innovation.
 For example, Microsoft’s Surface Pro combines “surface” and “professional” to create a name that communicates the product’s professional-grade features.

 Seasonal Names

 Seasonal names are suitable for products manufactured for a limited time or a specific season.
 These names help to build a sense of urgency and excitement around the product.
 For example, the famous pumpkin spice latte is a seasonal drink from Starbucks.
-This drink is only available in the fall season of the year.
+This drink is only available in the fall season.

 Collaborative Names